rodneyshupe/Cookbook/Recipes/SoupsAndStews/SilkyButternutSquashSoup.rst

    add shallots and cook, stirring frequently, until softened and translucent, about 3 minutes.
-Add squash scrapings and seeds and cook, stirring occasionally, until fragrant and butter turns saffron color, about 4 minutes.
+Add squash scrapings and seeds and cook, stirring occasionally, until fragrant and butter turns saffron colour, about 4 minutes.
 Add 6 cups water and 1 1/2 teaspoons salt to Dutch oven and bring to boil over high heat; reduce heat to medium-low, place squash cut-side down in steamer basket, and lower basket into pot.
 Cover and steam until squash is completely tender,